Presidency of Bill Clinton: Rwanda

 The experience in Somalia exacerbated internal debates around the role of American military power in the Post–Cold War era.
 In a victory for those who favored non-intervention, Clinton placed new limits on the deployment of his troops, especially as part of U.N. peacekeeping missions.
 In April 1994, the Hutu of Rwanda engaged in a genocide against the minority Tutsi, killing 800,000 people in a three-month span.
 The UN sent a small force to provide aid, but the U.S., with no strategic or economic interest in the country, did not intervene.
 Clinton would later describe the non-intervention in Rwanda as the worst mistake of his administration.

 Haiti

 A military junta in Haiti had ousted the country's democratically elected president, Jean-Bertrand Aristide, in 1991.
-Clinton was inclined to restore Aristide, in part due to stem the flow of Haitians fleeing to the U.S. However many Americans opposed a military intervention in a nation which posed no threat to the United States.
+Clinton was inclined to restore Aristide, in part due to stem the flow of Haitians fleeing to the U.S., despite his previous opposition to Bush's restrictions on Haitian immigration.
+However, many Americans opposed a military intervention in a nation which posed no threat to the United States.
 Despite congressional and public opposition, Clinton announced in September 1994 that he would remove the junta if it did not voluntarily relinquish power.
 At the same time, he sent a peace mission consisting of Powell, former President Jimmy Carter, and Senator Sam Nunn to convince the military government to step aside.
 As U.S. soldiers prepared to launch a strike against Haiti, the military government agreed to restore Aristide and no combat took place.
+3,446 Haitian refugees arrived in the United States in 1994.